 Simon Erickson is the founder and CEO of 7investing.
 He is one of the stock market’s most forward-looking investors, focused on identifying disruptive innovation and finding developing trends before others may even be aware of them.

-He does this by traveling monthly to industry conferences and by speaking directly with business, scientific, and academic leaders ─ to learn firsthand about the cutting-edge technologies impacting the business world.
+He does this by traveling often to industry conferences and by speaking directly with business, scientific, and academic leaders ─ to learn firsthand about the cutting-edge technologies impacting the business world.

 That included a conversation in 2014 with a Harvard postdoc about a new scientific breakthrough called “CRISPR”.
 And then a trip in 2015 to NVIDIA’s Silicon Valley headquarters to learn about a new field of “deep learning.”

 But he also personally dives in to these developing trends.
-He’s been plugged-in to immersive virtual reality, rode in the beta-version of Waymo’s self-driving car, made 70 times his money buying and selling Bitcoin, and took a pharmacogenomic DNA test to explain how he’d react to prescription drugs.
+He’s been plugged-in to immersive virtual reality, rode in the beta-version of Waymo’s self-driving car, bought his first Bitcoin for just $247, and took a pharmacogenomic DNA test to explain how he’d react to prescription drugs.

 Simon previously worked for seven years at The Motley Fool, where he most recently served as lead advisor of Motley Fool Explorer.
 In this role, Simon ran an investment newsletter that profiled innovative trends, personally directed more than $1 million of funds into a real-money investment account, and managed a team of 22 people.
 Explorer was recognized as one of TMF’s fastest-growing and highest customer retention newsletters.